davelowelarsson/ghost-theme/README.md

+# Saltast

+## development

+Start by running ghost start, this enables a local development environmenmt with sqlite and a ghost server running

+To start developing the theme you need to start by install all the dependancies with `yarn install` and then run watchers for all the files with
+`yarn dev`

 # Casper

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Casper!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.